hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 exercises: 5
 objectives:
   - Understand exit codes
+  - How to print exit codes
+  - How to set exit codes in a script
+  - How to ignore exit codes
   - Create a script that terminates in success/error
 questions:
-  - What is an exit code in a shell?
+  - What is an exit code?
-  - How do you get the exit code of a command?
-  - How do you use exit codes in scripts?
-  - How do you set an exit code?
-  - What exit code should you use?
-  - How to ignore exist codes?
 hidden: false
 keypoints:
   - First key point.
 (FIXME)